mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 - `useCamera()` then computes `hasController = controller != null`.
 - `useCameraSessionIsRunning(session, isActive && hasController)` starts an async `session.start()` effect.

-On a reconfiguration update, the previous controller can still be non-null until the new `configure()` resolves.
+On a reconfiguration update, `useCameraController(...)` does not clear the previous controller before starting the new async `session.configure(...)`.
+The previous controller can therefore remain non-null until the new `configure()` resolves.
 If `isActive` is true in that same commit, React schedules both effects.
 Since `useCameraController(...)` is called before `useCameraSessionIsRunning(...)`, the native queue receives:

 ```text
 session.configure(new outputs / constraints)